perwpqwe/joinmarket-clientserver/docs/TESTING-SNICKER.md

 Current pull request/branch [here](https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768).

 Instructions here are very subject to change.
-This was written from commit https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768/commits/bca004ccbec01bd7b6a2b39b18fefd767c071237
+This is correct as of commit https://github.com/JoinMarket-Org/joinmarket-clientserver/pull/768/commits/f103cd77236c07a253d9e68aca7cccae498d6e35.

 The main user-facing body of what is created here is to be found in the directory `scripts/snicker`, consisting of scripts:
 * `snicker-seed-tx.py` - create a fake SNICKER transaction in your own wallet